mehtiumit/ESShopReact.NetCore/README.md

 [V] 2. `Open project folder in vs code then open terminal and write "dotnet restore"`

+[V] 3. `Open project folder in vs code then open terminal and write "dotnet ef update-database (if you are using VS instead of VScode just update-database)"`

-[V] 3. `Then locate the Client/App/esshopfront open terminal then write "npm install" `
+[V] 4. `Then locate the Client/App/esshopfront open terminal then write "npm install" `

-[V] 4. `After Dependencies installation in project folder open terminal then write "dotnet run" for back-end`
+[V] 5. `After Dependencies installation in project folder open terminal then write "dotnet run" for back-end`

-[V] 5. `For clientApp open terminal then write "npm start"`
+[V] 6. `For clientApp open terminal then write "npm start"`

 ## Configuration